bahamas10/node-musicnamer/README.md

 them without testing.
 You can run `musicnamer` with a dry run option to show what action *would* have been taken.

-    dave @ [ bahamas10 :: (SunOS) ] ~ $ musicnamer somesong.mp3
+    dave @ [ bahamas10 :: (SunOS) ] ~ $ musicnamer --dry-run somesong.mp3
     ----- processing somesong.mp3 -----

     Moving: somesong.mp3
     ->  To: BEING/Arrival/12 - The Singularity (Cosmists II).mp3
     No action taken

-As you can see, the warning message now longer shows because we have created a config file.
+As you can see, the warning message no longer shows because we have created a config file.
 Also, `musicnamer` just printed out what it would have done, but didn't actually call rename(2) on any of the files.